GLOBAL MARKETS-Robust U.S. jobs data lifts shares, dollar

 “We’ll begin to spark debate about the Fed exiting its ultra-accommodative policy stance sooner than expected,” he said.

-Three years ago on Friday marked the depth of market lows brought on by the financial crisis.
-The S&P 500 now is trading at levels last seen in June 2008, before Lehman’s collapse later that fall spent markets into a downward spiral.
-It is still 200 points below its all-time high set in October 2007.
+The S&P 500 was trading at levels last seen in June 2008, before Lehman’s collapse later that fall cratered markets.
+It was still 200 points below its all-time high of October 2007.

 European shares rose, supported by the U.S. labor market report.
 Data from the United States and emerging markets has become a key driver for European companies, which face lackluster domestic growth, as underscored by Friday’s weaker-than-expected industrial output from France, Italy and Britain.